sneakysneak/docs/pages/installing-templates-api/obtain-a-partner-authorization-token.md

 _**Before a new user and account can be created in Cyclr, a Console admin user OAuth token must be obtained.**_

+Partner OAuth tokens are used to perform operations within the scope of the Partner Console.

 Request:

     POST https://yourCyclrInstance/oauth/token